jhumelsine/jhumelsine.github.io/_posts/2025-04-04-mutation-testing.md

 ## Double-Entry Bookkeeping
 <img src="https://www.financestrategists.com/uploads/Dual-Aspect-Concept-of-Accounting-Example-2.png" alt="Double-Entry Bookkeeping" title="Image Source: https://www.financestrategists.com/accounting/accounting-concepts-and-principles/dual-aspect-concept-of-accounting/" width = "35%" align="right" style="padding-right: 20px;">

 Test and implementation confirm each other.
 Behavior resides in two independent places.
 The test defines the behavior specification, and the code implements the behavior.
 Both test and implementation are executable, and any test/implementation behavior inconsistencies should be identified when tests are executed in CI/CD pipeline builds.
-A change to one without a corresponding change to the other is likely to cause a failure.
+A change of behavior to one without a corresponding change to the other is likely to cause a failure.

 This is a form of [double-entry bookkeeping](https://blog.cleancoder.com/uncle-bob/2017/12/18/Excuses.html) where a mistake on one side of the ledger is caught by the other side of the ledger.

 ## Alas, it’s not perfect
 [Testing can show the presence of bugs, but not their absence!](https://www.goodreads.com/quotes/506689-program-testing-can-be-used-to-show-the-presence-of) — Edsger W. Dijkstra

 The test/implementation partnership only works when tests accurately define the behaviors that the code implements.
-Tests pass unless an assertion or verification violation catches the problem.
-A test might be missing an invariant assertion or verification that allows undesired behavior to appear correct.
+Tests pass by default unless an assertion or verification violation catches the problem.
+A test might be missing an invariant assertion or verification that allows undesired behavior to pass through undetected.

 It’s possible to achieve 100% code coverage without a single assertion or verification.
-This can happen when there’s pressure from upper management for more code coverage, or an unexperienced developer gets a test to pass by removing a failing assertion or verification.
+This can happen when there’s pressure from upper management reach a code coverage goal, or an unexperienced developer fudges a blocking test by removing a failing assertion or verification.
 Haphazard false-positive tests provide code coverage, but all they provide is a false sense of security.

 It would be better for these false-positive tests if they had never been created.
-Not only do they test nothing, but they make it more difficult to find code that’s actually not being tested.
+Not only do they test nothing, but they make it more difficult to ascertain which parts of the codebase are actually being tested.

 # Mutation Testing
-Mutation Testing is a tool in helping us test our test code.
+Mutation Testing is a tool in helping us identify false-postive tests and untested code.

 ## Prepping for a Demo
-When I was first learning about TDD in the summer of 2018, I added unit test cases to my Design Pattern Examples, like a code kata.
+When I was first learning about TDD, I added unit test cases to my Design Pattern Examples, like a code kata.
 It was a way for me to become familiar with TDD practices with a domain in which I already had familiarity and comfort.

-I presented a design pattern seminar to our summer interns.
+I presented a design pattern seminar to our summer interns at around the same time.
 I was pleased with my recent unit test results, and I wanted to share my newfound unit test knowledge with them.
 I thought I'd demonstrate the power of unit testing with my recent design pattern tests by introducing an error manually and watch one of my unit tests fail.

 I tried the following before showing this to them:
 * I randomly chose a design pattern